LincolnTechOpenSource/lincoln-gps/CONTRIBUTING.md

 ## Notes

-* To update the underlying graph, please see [angular graph dijkstra](https://github.com/LincolnTechOpenSource/angular-graph-dijkstra)
+* To update the underlying graph, please see [graph-dijkstra](https://github.com/LincolnTechOpenSource/graph-dijkstra)